LeoVasanko/aegis-python/BUILD.md

-# Building pyaegis
+# Building aeg

-This document contains instructions for developers who want to build pyaegis from source.
+This document contains instructions for developers who want to build aeg from source.

 ## Prerequisites